antmicro/jetson-orin-baseboard/doc/source/gmsl.md

 ![](img/gmsl_hardware_topology.png)

 To prepare the Jetson Orin Baseboard for GMSL usage, connect the hardware like in the diagram above, that is:
-1. connect GMSL Deserializer to Jetson Orin Baseboard on CSI A
+1. Connect GMSL Deserializer to Jetson Orin Baseboard on CSI A
-2. connect GMSL Serializer #1 to GMSL Deserializer on Channel A
+2. Connect GMSL Serializer #1 to GMSL Deserializer on Channel A
-3. connect GMSL Serializer #2 to GMSL Deserializer on Channel B
+3. Connect GMSL Serializer #2 to GMSL Deserializer on Channel B
-4. connect GMSL Serializer #1 to the dual camera adapter
+4. Connect GMSL Serializer #1 to the dual camera adapter
-5. connect GMSL Serializer #2 to the dual camera adapter
+5. Connect GMSL Serializer #2 to the dual camera adapter
-6. connect OV5640 Dual Camera Board to the dual camera adapter
+6. Connect OV5640 Dual Camera Board to the dual camera adapter
-7. plug in the power supply to the GMSL Deserializer
+7. Plug in the power supply to the GMSL Deserializer
-8. power on the jetson orin baseboard
+8. Power on the Jetson Orin Baseboard

 This is how the setup should look after everything has been connected:
 ![](img/gmsl_hardware_connected.png)

 ## Flash the BSP image
 Flash the image using [this BSP](https://github.com/antmicro/meta-antmicro/tree/master/system-releases/nvidia-jetson-orin-baseboard-demo).
-First, pull the code
+First, pull the code:
 ```
 mkdir gmsl-demo && cd gmsl-demo
 $ repo init -u https://github.com/antmicro/meta-antmicro.git -m system-releases/nvidia-jetson-orin-baseboard-demo/manifest.xml